Antisemitism at NYU and Jewish Identity in Antisemitic Times

 When asked, several students shared that “being Jewish has nothing to do with Israel,” and felt strongly that we should separate Judaism and Israel.
 Many students and faculty identified themselves as part of “a generation of people working to disconnect the two,” admitting it is hard to define where the line of separation exists, even if you are Jewish.

 Many who criticize Israel and are not Jewish are quickly deemed “antisemitic,” while many who support Israel as a Jewish state and are Jewish are coined “Zionists” and advocates of the state’s military and imperialist actions towards Palestinians.
 And while there are instances where those labels accurately apply, tying identity with politics enables stereotypes, people are silenced, and the conversation is essentially buried before it can begin.
 Why is it that Jews must take a strong stance on Israel in particular?
-We don’t require Ukrainian-Americans to voice strong opinions on the ongoing war with Russia unless they choose to do so, nor do we require the public airing of political opinions of any other population.
+We don’t require Ukrainian Americans to voice strong opinions on the ongoing war with Russia unless they choose to do so, nor do we require the public airing of the political opinions of any other population.
 So, why are Jews being held to a higher standard?
 It may stem from internal issues within the Jewish community and the fusion of Judaism and Zionism.
 When I dug a little deeper, I discovered a series of antisemitic incidents at NYU that helped me to paint a better picture of why no one at NYU was talking about antisemitism, Jewish-related issues, and the topics:

 Swastikas, lack of representation, and extremist articles (oh my!)